striginarch/Cadre-Game-Studio/Alien Abduction idea draft 1.md

 	- Incompatibilities with your alien's biology and earth's environment making it viable as a future habitat (most advantageous), merely for resource extraction or just for waste deposit (least advantageous).
 	- Compliance with alien federation requirements or fallout through defiance.
 - Gameplay should allow for intense puzzle and resource competition between players with comical backdrops of botched invasions creating humorous scenarios.
+- Observation/Abductions
+	- Locations and methods are more or less difficult based on past successes and failures specific to those locations or methods by all alien races.
+Players may insert complications to another player's abduction scenario to sabotage the effort.
+Failures and successes obviously affect all other aliens using that specific method or location.
+	- Components
+		- Location
+		- Method
+		- Technology
+		- Target